mnieber/gen/docs/developers-manual.rst

    their relations to other resources.
 4. Since one resource is mentioned before the verb (/uses) and two after, there will be two relations created here.
 5. The :it term refers to the first term in the previous sentence.
+6. The :cookie-notice term has an data part that is the empty string ("").
-6. Parentheses are used to limit the scope of the /has verb.
+7. Parentheses are used to limit the scope of the /has verb.
 Without these parentheses, it would (wrongly) state that the cookie-notice uses the welcome endpoint.
-7. If a term appears in a block title, then we say that the block _describes_ that term.
+8. If a term appears in a block title, then we say that the block _describes_ that term.
 For every term, there is exactly one block that describes that term.
 It's important to know which blocks describe which terms, because - as will be explained later - every block has specific rules that are used to process these terms.
-8. To use a colon in the spec file without identifying a resource, it needs to be doubled.
+9. To use a colon in the spec file without identifying a resource, it needs to be doubled.
 This is why the word goal is proceeded by a double colon (::).